robx/pzprjs/README.md

 pzpr.js enables to create or edit "pencil puzzles" which we solve with specific rules on boards.

+This project is a fork of the original [sabo2/pzprjs](https://github.com/sabo2/pzprjs).

-This script is developed against HTML5 features and JavaScript.
+It is developed against HTML5 features and JavaScript.

+At the time of writing, the rest of the README below applies to `sabo2/pzprjs` and may not be up to date for this fork.

 ## Working environment